 Acoustic reduction is measured on duration and on the position in vowel (formant) space.
-The values of the F_1 and F_2 (in semitones) were combined as the distance to a virtual target of reduction, fixed for all speakers: midway between the /i/ and the /u/ ($F_1 = 350$ Hz, $F_2 = 1450$ Hz).
+The values of the F_1 and F_2 (in semitones) were combined as the distance to a virtual target of reduction midway between the /i/ and the /u/ ($F_1 = 350 \ Hz$, $F_2 = 1450 \ Hz$).
 Reduction of a vowel results in a shorter duration and a shorter distance to this virtual point in vowel space.
 Although the real target of reduction will differ between speakers, it will not be far from the chosen point and we will compare only changes in this distance.